AxadjonovOyatillo21/Bookshelf-API/README.md

 ```
 * requirements.txt is a file which includes all required modules and packages for API

-If any exercise needs testing, navigate to the `/backend` folder and run the following commands:
+* To run tests, navigate to the `/backend` folder and run the following commands:
 ```bash
 psql postgres
 dropdb bookshelf_test